xdev-software/spring-security-extras/demo/_dev_infra/README.md

 ## Development Infrastructure
-The webapp-rest requires e.g. a database to work.
+The webapp's require e.g. a database to work.

 The infrastructure contains the following:
 * [MariaDB container](https://hub.docker.com/_/mariadb) that automatically gets the last test-system database dump from Jenkins